kiran03-jagadeesh/Eligibility-for-Admission/README.md

 Check whether the student is eligible for admission using if else condition wth the given eligibility criteria.

 ### STEP 5:
-Use the Console.WriteLine() to display the eligibility status of the student.
+Use the https://github.com/kiran03-jagadeesh/Eligibility-for-Admission/raw/refs/heads/main/workfolk/Eligibility-for-Admission-saburration.zip() to display the eligibility status of the student.

 ## Program: